-- Lamer M (1), Veselka B (2), Hoogland MLP (3), Brickley MB (1) - 1.
-Department of Anthropology, McMaster University, Hamilton, Ontario, Canada - 2.
+\Lamer M (1), Veselka B (2), Hoogland MLP (3), Brickley MB (1)

+- 1. Department of Anthropology, McMaster University, Hamilton, Ontario, Canada - 2.
 Department of Art Sciences and Archaeology, Brussels, Belgium - 3.
 Faculteit Archeologie, Universiteit Leiden, Leiden, Netherlands

 Rickets is the inadequate endochondral mineralization of newly deposited osteoid resulting from vitamin D deficiency.
 The body's failure to mineralize osteoid at the growing ends of the bones results in the formation of porotic lesions at the metaphyseal growth plates.
 Porotic lesions form more readily and are most severe where the bone is rapidly growing during deficiency.
 As such, faster growing long bones would be first to form porotic lesions, and the resulting porotic lesions would be more severe than those in slower growing bones.
 This poster examines the effects of the growth rates of long bones on the timing and expression of porotic lesions using the distal femur and ulna, and the medial clavicle metaphyseal growth plates.
-The slower growing medial clavicle has to date not been investigated in cases of rickets, and was examined in this research to determine if active cases of rickets can be recorded in older individuals, as the medial clavicle is the latest fusing bone in the human body.
-The absolute annual growth rates of the femur, ulna, and clavicle were calculated using data from a combination of longitudinal and cross-sectional growth studies by subtracting the bone length from one year by the total bone length of the preceding year.
+The slower growing medial clavicle has to date not been investigated in cases of rickets, and was examined in this research to determine if active cases of rickets can be recorded in older individuals, as the medial clavicle were calculated using data from a combination of longitudinal and cross-sectional growth studies by subtracting the bone length from one year by the total bone length of the preceding year.
+Porotic lesions at the distal femur and ulna metaphyseal growth plates and the medial clavicle metaphyseal growth plates form one year by the total bone length of the preceding year.
 Porotic lesions at the distal femur and ulna metaphyseal growth plates and the medial clavicle metaphyseal growth plates were recorded in 17/69 (24.6%) of individuals from the Dutch skeletal collections of Middenbeemster and Hattem (17th to 19th centuries).
 A variation of growth plate porosity scores was found within the same individuals.
 The growth rates of the long bones at the time of death were used to determine the progression and stage of the vitamin D deficiency being experienced.
 Porotic lesions at the medial clavicle were found to form more slowly and were recorded in seven individuals between the ages of 18-25 years.
 Recording porotic lesions at the medial clavicle is valuable, as it continues to grow throughout adolescence and into early adulthood, allowing active rickets to be identified in older individuals.